Who needs a Working with Children Check?

 Who cannot work with children?

-- not applied for a Working with Children Check (the Check), although you do not need to apply if you qualify for an exemption under the Working with Children Act 2005 (the Act)
+- you have not applied for a Check, although you do not need to apply if you qualify for an exemption under the Act.

-Can I do child-related work without a WWC Check?
+Can I do child-related work without a Check?

 No, unless you qualify for an exemption under the Act.